opengauss-mirror/docs/content/en/docs/Developerguide/security-and-authentication_postgresql-conf.md

 -   **2**  indicates that passwords are encrypted with SHA-256.

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
->MD5 is not recommended because it is not a secure encryption algorithm.
+> The md5 encryption algorithm has low security and security risks, so it is not recommended for users.

 **Default value:** **2**